 Forty-seven people responded that positive cases were recorded at their workplaces, but they were instructed to keep reporting to work.
 A few indicated that the workplace was closed for no more than two days and the worker who tested positive still had to return to work after that.

 Only 38 people responded that their employers are taking all the necessary precautions to keep everyone protected.
 This includes the provision of masks, hand sanitisers, social distancing and working from home.

 Nine people indicated that they could work from home, but their salary would be reduced – the no work no pay rule would be applied if they chose to work from home.
 Those who have comorbidities and could work from home were still forced to report to work. , or else they would face consequences including not getting paid or being forced to resign.

-Below are responses from some employers (Please note that the responders gave permission to share their stories).
+Below are responses from some employees (Please note that the responders gave permission to share their stories).

 - “Colleagues are sick and more are getting sick but we continue to go to work like nothing happened.
 Others test positive but it becomes a secret and we therefore can’t trace our movements in relation with them.”

 - “By not allowing employees to take sick leave when they are not feeling well, they force them to take annual leave and now employees are scared to disclose if they are sick so they can save leave days.”

 - “No temperature taken at start of shift, pregnant employees working in open space offices, only few hand sanitizers provided that only lasts till lunch time, visitors not screened and coming into offices as they like.”

 - “My employer is giving adequate protection.
 In fact, we are still working from home.
 This will remain for the rest of 2020.”